 - Drill through Filters

-More importantly, if you are following an old version of Power BI recently Microsoft has launched a new update for filters in Power BI and it looks like this.
+More importantly, if you are following an old version of Power BI, recently, Microsoft has launched a new update for filters, and it looks like this.

-How to Add Filter Function in Power BI?
+How to Add Filters in Power BI?
+(Top 3 Types)

 You can download the workbook used in this example to practice along with us from the below link.